Hetan Shah

-Hetan Shah is the chief executive of the British Academy and a visiting professor at King's College London.
+Hetan Shah is the chief executive of the British Academy and the chair of Our World in Data.
+In 2024 he was appointed by the UK Parliament to the Board of the National Audit Office, the UK's spending watchdog.
+He is a visiting professor at King's College London and a Fellow of Birkbeck, University of London.
 He served as executive director of the Royal Statistical Society from 2011 to 2019.

 Early life and education

 Shah studied philosophy, politics and economics at the University of Oxford and graduated in 1996.
 He earned a postgraduate diploma at Nottingham Law School and a master's degree in history and politics at Birkbeck, University of London.
 He earned a further postgraduate certificate in economics at Birkbeck, University of London in 2003.

 Career

 Shah is Chief Executive of the British Academy, the UK's national academy for humanities and social sciences.
 He began this role in February 2020.
+In March 2021, on the anniversary of the first lockdown, the Academy published a review of the long term societal consequences of the pandemic.

+In evidence to the Public Administration and Constitutional Affairs Select Committee Shah called for government to improve the transparency of evidence underlying policy decisions, and called for greater researcher access to government data for research purposes.

+In 2025 Hetan gave the Health Foundation's annual REAL lecture on the topic of artificial intelligence and health.
+The lecture is summarised in a blog and available to watch.

 Shah served as executive director of the Royal Statistical Society from 2011 to 2019.
 Under his leadership the society developed several new initiatives, including the celebration of Statistics of the Year, the Data Manifesto and the development of Statistical Ambassadors.
 The 10-point data manifesto was published after the 2015 election, intended to communicate the significance of certain statistics with politicians and the general public.
 The manifesto emphasised the need to use reliable evidence in public debate.
 Statistical Ambassadors act to support charities and the media, pairing them with statisticians trained in public engagement.